ngless-toolkit/ngless/docs/contents/modules.md

 #### Functions

-To add a function, use a ``function`` section.
-This function has a few required
+To add new functions, use a `functions` section, which should contain a list of functions.
+Each function has a few required arguments:
-arguments:

 ``nglName``: the name by which the function will be called **inside** of an ngless script.